klauern/tb-cli/README.md

 Torquebox is a really awesome project and I was interested in doing something with it.
 Since there didn't appear to be any project-generator-type thing in place, I decided to make one.
-This is as much an experiment with [Thor][2] as it is an interest in making Torquebox have a command-line application that you can spin up TB apps quickly.
+This is as much an experiment with [Thor][2] as it is an interest in providing Torquebox a command-line application to spin up TB apps quickly.

 Obviously, if you find bugs, report them, throw a pull request my way, and feel free to critique the hell out of this.
 This is my first project in the Ruby space, and I'm more interested in making this a good app, even if it's not entirely useful to anybody.

+### Note:
+I have no tests at all for this.
+I'm interested in trying to test it, but I'm not entirely sure how I would test a command-line app when much of it's functionality is wrapped in Thor (which I trust to do its job) tasks and such.

 To Do
 =====
-I didn't anticipate needing much more than what this offers, but I have a small list of things I'd like to include to fill it out a bit:
+I don't have an interest in adding too many more features, but I have a small list of things I'd like to include to fill it out a bit:

-  * wrap rake tasks in the command-line app
+  * wrap [rake tasks][3]
   * include the [rails template generator][4] provided by the Torquebox team

   [1]: http://www.torquebox.org/